-- Postmenopausal women diagnosed with rheumatoid arthritis (16) were recruited from - the Rheumatoid Arthritis Outpatient Clinic of the Clinical Hospital (University of Sao - Paulo, Brazil).
-The exclusion criteria included: 1) participation in structured exercise - training programs within the last 12 months; 2) unstable drug therapy in the last 3 - months prior to and during the study; 3) Health Assessment Questionnaire score >2.0; - and 4) presence of heart or renal disease, and stroke. - Prior to participation in the study, participants received a detailed explanation about the - experimental procedures and provided their written consent.
-The study followed the - principles of the Declaration of Helsinki and was approved by the local Institutional - 137 Ethics Committee.
+Postmenopausal women diagnosed with rheumatoid arthritis (16) were recruited from the Rheumatoid Arthritis Outpatient Clinic of the Clinical Hospital (University of Sao Paulo, Brazil).
+The exclusion criteria included: 1) participation in structured exercise training programs within the past 12 mo; 2) unstable drug therapy in the past 3 mo prior to and during the study; 3) Health Assessment Questionnaire score >2.0; and 4) presence of heart or renal disease, and stroke.

+Prior to participation in the study, participants received a detailed explanation about the experimental procedures and provided their written consent.
+The study followed the principles of the Declaration of Helsinki and was approved by the local Institutional Ethics Committee.

-Assessments and procedures
+Assessments and Procedures

+Assessments took place in two separated visits to the laboratory.
+During the first visit, clinical parameters were assessed, and participants were provided with accelerometers to monitor sedentary behavior and physical activity.
+The second visit was scheduled for the vascular assessment.
+Both visits were booked within a 2-wk interval.

+Clinical parameters.

-- Assessments took place in two separated visits to the laboratory.
-During the first visit, 140 clinical parameters were assessed, and participants were provided with accelerometers 141 to monitor sedentary behavior and physical activity.
-The second visit was scheduled for 142 the vascular assessment.
-Both visits were booked within a two-week interval.
-143 144 145 - Clinical parameters - 146 Disease activity was assessed by the Disease Activity Score-28 for Rheumatoid - 147 Arthritis with C reactive protein (DAS28-CRP) (17) and the Clinical Disease Activity - 148 Index (CDAI) (18).
-Pain levels were assessed through a 10-point Visual Analog Scale - (VAS).
-The Health Assessment Questionnaire (HAQ) (19) was used to evaluate 149 - 150 functional capacity in different domains of daily life.
-Additional clinical data (e.g., - disease duration, comorbidities, medication use) were obtained by the review of recent 151 - 152 (<6 months) medical records.
+Disease activity was assessed by the Disease Activity Score-28 for Rheumatoid Arthritis with C reactive protein (DAS28-CRP) (17) and the Clinical Disease Activity Index (CDAI) (18).
+Pain levels were assessed through a 10-point Visual Analog Scale (VAS).
+The Health Assessment Questionnaire (HAQ) (19) was used to evaluate functional capacity in different domains of daily life.
+Additional clinical data (e.g., disease duration, comorbidities, and medication use) were obtained by the review of recent (<6 mo) medical records.

-- Sedentary behavior and physical activity levels 154 - 155 Sedentary behavior (lying down and sitting), standing, and stepping time were measured - using activPAL-microTM (PAL Technology, Glasgow, UK).
-Patients wore the 156 - 157 accelerometer on the right medial front thigh for 7 consecutive days (24 hours/day).
-The - 158 accelerometer data was imported into and analyzed using the PALanalysis software - (v.7.2.32, PAL Technology, UK).
-The following data was reported: time spent in 159 - 160 sedentary behavior (i.e., sitting and lying down, h/day), time spent in prolonged sitting - in bouts >60 min (h/day), standing (h/day), and stepping (h/day), and number of breaks 161 - 162 in sedentary time. - 163 All data were standardized to a 16-h day to avoid bias from differences in participants' - daily wear time, using the formula: $(data \times 16)$ /wear time (14).
-164
+Sedentary behavior and physical activity levels.

+Sedentary behavior (lying down and sitting), standing, and stepping time were measured using activPAL-micro (PAL Technology, Glasgow, UK).
+Patients wore the accelerometer on the right medial front thigh for seven consecutive days (24 h/day).
+The accelerometer data were imported into and analyzed using the PALanalysis software (v.7.2.32, PAL Technology, UK).
+The following data were reported: time spent in sedentary behavior (i.e., sitting and lying down, h/ day), time spent in prolonged sitting in bouts >60 min (h/ day), standing (h/day), and stepping (h/day), and number of breaks in sedentary time.

+All data were standardized to a 16-h day to avoid bias from differences in participants' daily wear time, using the formula: $(data \times 16)/wear time (14)$.

+Physical activity level.

-- 166 Physical activity level - 167 Physical activity levels were objectively measured using actiGraph GT3X® (ActiGraph, - US).
-All patients were instructed to wear the accelerometer during waking hours for 7 168 - consecutive days.
-The device was worn on a belt at the waistline on the right side of the 169 - hip.
-Data were exported in 60-s epochs using ActiLife 6 software (v.
-6.11.9, ActiGraph, 170 - US).
-Participants had to accumulate at least 10 hours of valid activity recordings per day 171 - 172 for at least 4 days, including one weekend day.
-Freedson cut-points were used to define - 173 time spent in each exercise intensity, as follows: light-intensity physical activity (LPA)
+Physical activity levels were objectively measured using actiGraph GT3X (ActiGraph).
+All patients were instructed to wear the accelerometer during waking hours for seven consecutive days.
+The device was worn on a belt at the waistline on the right side of the hip.
+Data were exported in 60-s epochs using ActiLife 6 software (v.6.11.9, ActiGraph).
+Participants had to accumulate at least 10 h of valid activity recordings per day for at least 4 days, including one weekend day.
+Freedson cut-points were used to define time spent in each exercise intensity, as follows: light-intensity physical activity (LPA) (>100 to <1,952 counts/min), and MVPA (≥1,952 counts/min) (20).
+Data were reported as follows: LPA (h/day) and MVPA (min/day).

-- 174 (≥100 to <1952 counts/min), and MVPA (≥1952 counts/min) (20).
-Data were reported - as follows: LPA (h/day) and MVPA (min/day). - All data were standardized to a 16-h day to avoid bias from differences in patients' wear - time, using the formula: $(data \times 16)$ /wear time (14).
+All data were standardized to a 16-h day to avoid bias from differences in patients' wear time, using the formula: (data \times 16)/wear time (14).